Myks92/php-value-objects/docs/usage/money.md

 $money->getCurrency()->getValue(); //USD
 ```

-### Calculations

-The Money Value object has embedded calculation methods.
+### The Money Value object has embedded calculation methods.

-#### Add

-Add an integer quantity to the amount and returns a new Money object.
+Add an integer quantity to the amount and returns a new
+ Money object.
 Use a negative quantity for subtraction.

 ```php
 use Myks92\ValueObjects\Money\Money;